 But, it has to be used carefully.
-With the internet being so active, a business can quickly lose customers or worse by doing the wrong things on social media.
+With the internet being so active, a business can quickly lose customers or worse by doing the wrong things on social networks.

 How can you avoid this?
-By developing a social media policy.
+By developing a social media policy for employees.

-More than a quarter of businesses that don’t have one in place.
+More than a quarter of businesses don’t have one in place.
 Are you one of them?

-It is a compilation of rules, regulations, and roles that will streamline how your business uses social networks.
+It is a compilation of rules, regulations, and roles that will streamline how your business uses these platforms.
 Policies also guide employees in the right direction and prevent them from misusing it.

-A social media policy does much more than serve as guidance for you and your employees.
+Social media guidelines do much more than serve as rules for you and your employees.
 It can never be too late to create one and begin reaping the benefits.

-Copyright infringement is so serious that Google recieves upwards to 2 million removal requests every week.
+Copyright infringement is so serious that Google receives upwards to 2 million removal requests every week.

 This applies both to you as a business owner and your employees.
 Their actions can get you in trouble if you don’t have a social media policy in place.